stevendeolus/PythonBlockchain/README.md

 # Live Demo
 Visit https://bluevioletunfortunatezettabyte-1.8bitc0der.repl.run/ or http://bit.ly/DRMLegal

-Instructions for the Demo are located in the instructions.md file.
+_Instructions for the Demo are located in the instructions.md file_

 # Project Introduction/Description